Libensemble/libensemble/docs/FAQ.rst

 Alternatively, adding a firewall "Allow incoming connections" rule can be attempted for the offending executable.
-We've had limited success running ``sudo codesign --force --deep --sign - /path/to/application.app`` on our Executor executables, then confirming the next alerts for the executable and ``mpiexec.hydra``.
+We've had limited success running ``sudo codesign --force --deep --sign - /path/to/application.app`` on our executables, then confirming the next alerts for the executable and ``mpiexec.hydra``.

 **Frozen PETSc installation following a failed wheel build with** ``pip install petsc petsc4py``